loke-dev/QuizMaster/examination/client/README.md

 The last questions answer will not return any new link to a new question and that means that the quiz is over.

 ### Finishing up
 Create a release tag at github to indicate that you are ready for examination.
+Book a time for oral exam.

 ## Requirements
 * The client application must be written in vanilla javascript, no libraries like JQuery.